 The University of Oklahoma has been named winner of APPA's Award for Excellence in Facilities Management.
-APPA President Charlie Jenkins presented the award to Director of Physical

-A spring scene on the University of Oklahama campus
+APPA President Charlie Jenkins presented the award to Director of Physical write to: APPA Publications 1446 Duke Street Alexandria, VA 22314-3492 or call Fax-on-Demand 800-891-3965 A spring scene on the University of Oklahoma campus.